 R – Rate of Return

 N – Number of the compounded interest in a year

 T – Duration of the Investments

-By using this above formula, you can easily and accurately calculate your mutual fund’s returns.
+By using the above formula, you can easily and accurately calculate your mutual fund’s returns.

 For example, just imagine you wanted to invest Rs.
-15, 00, 000 in a fund with the 12% return for the next 5 years period computing every 6 months.
+15, 00, 000 in a fund with a 12% return for the next 5 years period computing every 6 months.

 In this scenario, the estimated return will be –

 Estimated Return (A) = 15, 00, 000 (1 + 12 / 2) * 2 / 5

 A Lumpsum calculator calculates this complex equation instantly and at the end of the 5-year period.
 Your estimated return will be Rs.
 26, 43, 513.